Parks and green spaces

 The Green Flag Award scheme recognises and rewards the best green spaces in the country.
 Parks are judged on eight criteria including cleanliness, sustainability and conservation.

-As of 2013, Darlington has two Green Flags - South Park (which has had a flag since 2006) and West Cemetery and Crematorium (which first received a flag in 2013) and West Park has received green flag status for the 1st time in 2015.
+As of 2015, Darlington has three Green Flags - South Park (which has had a flag since 2006), West Cemetery and Crematorium (which first received a flag in 2013) and West Park has received green flag status for the 1st time in 2015.